Alyssa-Webb/Deckfall/README.md

 Deckfall is a course project being developed by two students at the University of Colorado Boulder.
 It is a simplified version of the game *Slay the Spire*, with a focus on following OOAD principles, implementing design patterns, and demonstrating core Java concepts through TDD and BDD.

 ---

+## Gameplay
+The player controls a Slayer who is navigating a tower, with the goal of defeating the Demon King on the tenth floor.
+Each floor of the tower, the Slayer encounters enemies, and the Slayer will draw a hand of cards, where they will need to spend their energy to play these cards against enemies.
+Enemies act automatically each turn.
+After the enemies on the floor are defeated, the Slayer advances to the next floor, until they reach the Demon King.
+Upon defeating the Demon King, the game ends, Victory!
+Otherwise, the Slayer is defeated and must climb the tower once again...

+---
 ## How to Run Deckfall
 The game is run from the terminal using Gradle: